-of our reports dated February 24, 2017 (except for Note 1 and Note 22, as to which the date is August 9, 2017), with respect to the consolidated financial statements and schedules of Omega Healthcare Investors, Inc. and the effectiveness of internal control over financial reporting of Omega Healthcare Investors, Inc., included in this Annual Report (Form 10-K/A) of Omega Healthcare Investors, Inc. for the year ended December 31, 2016.
+of our reports dated February 24, 2017, with respect to the consolidated financial statements and schedules of Omega Healthcare Investors, Inc. and the effectiveness of internal control over financial reporting of Omega Healthcare Investors, Inc., included in this Annual Report (Form 10-K) of Omega Healthcare Investors, Inc. for the year ended December 31, 2016.